Anticipation

 My path to getting into medicine?
 Oof.
 It was just like a game of Pac-Man.
 Only the maze was more convoluted, the dots I had to eat were books and Blinky, Pinky, Inky and Clyde were my assignments, exams, anxiety and a feeling of impending doom.

 No one ever heard me utter any one of these insecurities.
 I just ploughed on, hoping for the best but expecting the worst.
-But even then, I remember thinking to myself that this would only be the first step.
-Things would only get so much harder from there onwards and I’d need to get off my ass and work way harder if I really wanted to become a surgeon.
-This only became more real when a friend of mine who was in medicine invited me to join her for a lecture.
+But even then, I remember thinking that this would only be the first step.
+Things would only get harder from there onwards and I’d need to get off my ass and work way harder if I really wanted to become a surgeon.
+This only became more real when a friend of mine who was already in medicine invited me to join her for a lecture.

-“I’m… I’m going to save lives…” I stammered.
-Never in those two years had it even occurred to me that I’d be doing this to save lives.
 I couldn’t have given a crap before then, honestly.
-I wanted to become a surgeon just because it’s so damn hardcore.
-You get to cut people open, chop up their insides and then put everything back together.
-And I had such a thirst for knowledge that no other field seemed to satisfy at that time.
-But there and then it was suddenly all about saving lives?
+I wanted to become a surgeon because it’s so damn hardcore.
+You get to cut people open, rearrange their insides, and then put everything back together.
+And I had such a thirst for knowledge that no other field seemed to satisfy.
+But suddenly it was all about saving lives?
 “What the hell is happening to me?
-When did I turn all soft and mushy?”.
+When did I turn all soft and mushy?”
 I stopped being a human and turned into Arethusa; a human-fountain hybrid.
 I was bawling so hard.
 The definition of ugly crying.

 And then it hit me.
 I would be saving people’s lives, but not his.
 He had just been diagnosed with late-stage parotid cancer.
 There was nothing that could be done.
 I would be saving other people’s lives, but never his…